May 3, 2025 at 7:30 pm

 Keeley Clark

 Keeley Clark started dancing at the age of two in Jefferson City, Missouri where she grew up doing various styles but with a main focus in ballet, contemporary, and jazz.
-She trained at a small studio named Dancers’ Alley under the direction of Katy Howland, there she got to perform in The Nutcracker as the Sugar Plum Fairy.
-After graduating highschool in 2022, they moved to Chicago to train at the Ruth Page Civic Training Program.
-There she worked with many different teachers and choreographers such as Victor Alexander, Dolores Long, and Adrian Marcelo Sáenz and got to perform at many different events such as Center Stage and Ravinia.
-Keeley is very excited to be in her second season with South Chicago Dance Theatre.
+She trained at a small studio named Dancers’ Alley under the direction of Katy Howland, where she got to perform in The Nutcracker as the Sugar Plum Fairy.
+After graduating high school in 2022, they moved to Chicago to train at the Ruth Page Civic Training Program.
+There she worked with many different teachers and choreographers such as Victor Alexander, Dolores Long, Adrian Marcelo Sáenz, and Tsai Hsi Hung.
+They have also gotten to perform at many different events such as Center Stage, Ravinia, Harvest Festival, and See Chicago Dance.
+Keeley is very grateful for this being her second season with South Chicago Dance Theatre.

 Lauren Crowell